 Vitamin D Deficiency Symptoms & Causes

-It’s worth repeating that roughly up to 90 to 95% of most people’s vitamin D comes from casual sunlight exposure.
-Your skin makes Vitamin D when it comes in contact with the ultraviolet B (UVB) rays from the sun.
-Therefore one of the biggest reasons that a growing population is experiencing Vitamin D deficiency symptoms is because of our modern, primarily indoor lifestyle.
-This contributes to the two most common causes of Vitamin D deficiency symptoms:
+It’s worth repeating that roughly up to 90 to 95 percent of most people’s vitamin D comes from casual sunlight exposure.
+Your skin makes vitamin D when it comes in contact with the ultraviolet B (UVB) rays from the sun.
+Therefore one of the biggest reasons that a growing population is experiencing vitamin D deficiency symptoms is because of our modern, primarily indoor lifestyle.
+This contributes to the two most common causes of vitamin D deficiency symptoms:

 1. Lack of Sun

 While years ago people spent more time outdoors, walking to do errands and even working outside, today we see a different situation.
 Most children are spending unprecedented hours inside; watching television, playing video games, surfing the internet etc. And similarly, most adults work indoors, exercise inside gyms, and spend their free time inside their homes where they are sheltered from the sun.

 On top of this, when we do spend time in the sun, many of us are wearing sunscreen nearly the entire time.
 As the risk for developing skin cancer has also risen in recent years, doctors are strongly encouraging the use of sunscreen for children and adults, even through the winter months and when sun exposure is generally limited.

 Alarmingly, some research shows that when you wear sunblock SPF 8, you reduce your body’s ability to make vitamin D by 90 percent.
 If you choose a sunblock with a higher SPF of 30 (which is the number normally recommended by doctors), you reduce your body’s ability by up to 99 percent.
 This results in further deficiencies because the time we do spend outdoors does not equate to our bodies converting vitamin D from the sun when we wear sunblock.